DODEA BARKLEY ELEMENTARY SCHOOL REPLACEMENT

 Fort Campbell, KY

 Designed by Woolpert, the new school will house 740 students in approximately 142,000 square feet.
-Targeted for completion in 2016, the new learning center replaces its 1955 predecessor with construction materials and high-performing systems that will consume one-third of the energy of comparable buildings.
+Completed in 2016, the new learning center replaced its 1955 predecessor with construction materials and high-performing systems that consume one-third of the energy of comparable buildings.
 The design team incorporated multiple elements that support 21st-century education philosophies, including harvesting natural lighting, utilizing a geothermal HVAC system, employing a thermal envelope to boost insulation performance and using solar energy for water heating.

 Barkley’s new design will also provide students with opportunities to interact with the building’s multiple sustainable systems, allowing the building itself to be used as a teaching device.